apache/airflow/BREEZE.rst

   --init-script <INIT_SCRIPT_FILE>
           Initialization script name - Sourced from files/airflow-breeze-config.
 Default value init.sh.
-I will be executed after the environment is configured and started (in case --start-airflow is used).
+It will be executed after the environment is configured and started (in case --start-airflow is used).

   ****************************************************************************************************